srvsngh200892/transactional_api/README.md

        - Server intercept the resquest at middleware level and find key in redis
          - if key exist then server send the same respone back to client.
          - If key doesn't exits sever middleware  pass the request to controller to continue with request.
+         - Expire the key after 24 hours

-    **This way if user double click or client send the same request again, it won't create duplicate request.
+    **This way if user double click or client send the same request again, it won't create duplicate transaction record.

     ***Many payment gateway follow this approach like STRIPE, PAYPAL etc
    ```

   ## Why i choose redis to store idempotent-key
      ```
-      Redis is one of the best in-memory database and it's easy to expire key as we won't need this data for long.
+      Redis is one of the best in-memory database and it's easy to expire key and we don't need this data for long.
      ```

   ## How i handle two conncurrent request